MohitKinger/LaunchVault/README.md

 ---

-## 📱 Live Demo & Visuals

-*Add your live demo link here if deployed (GitHub Pages / Netlify, etc.)*

 ### Preview

 | Landing Page | Modal Popup View |
 |--------------|------------------|
 | ![LaunchVault preview](path/to/landing.png) | ![Product modal](path/to/modal.png) |

-*(Insert screenshots or an animated GIF here to illustrate your UI in action—for example filter interaction or modal transitions.)*

 ---